 In its nature, tacit knowledge is already extremely difficult to transfer from one team-member to another.
 In email threads, this valuable knowledge gets buried deeper and deeper every minute of every day.
 The more time we spend on email the less time we have to contribute in a meaningful way.

 On average, employees check their email 36 times a day.
 It takes 16 minutes to refocus after handling an incoming email.
 We are expected and expect ourselves to get answers quickly via email.
-That's kind of weird, because what were the phones invented for?
-What we don't often realize is that switching between email and our actual task at hand damages our ability to focus.
+What we don’t often realize is that switching between email and our actual task at hand damages our ability to focus.

 A 2012 study from Prof. Mark and several colleagues found that workers who were cut off from their email focused for longer periods of time, switching screens less frequently, and were less stressed, as measured by heart-rate monitors.
 We live in a world of constant notifications, keeping us from reaching greater potential.

 Did you know?
 Atos removed email from its 74,000+ team and improved productivity immediately.
 When Thierry Breton, CEO of Atos, estimated that a mere 10% of his workers’ emails were actually useful and productive, he instituted a zero-email policy.

 Killing email has a great potential to bring about positive changes.
 Digging through inbox to come to an understanding who has said what is unproductive.
 Everyone should just stop responding to emails with an unnecessary “thanks” or “I got it”.